johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 -	Discuss [*Pioneering with power*], or
  -	Continue to [*Prophetic, mediatory role*]

-## Prophetic, mediatory role ##
+## Prophets, priests, mediators ##

 In his letter to the Ephesians,[^cf37] Paul describes five special leadership gifts, given by the Messiah to prepare his body for works of services.
 The gifts of pastor, evangelist, teacher and apostle are clearly represented by one or other of the three principal structures that we have examined ([](#structures)).
 The role of *prophet* is not.

-Interestingly, Paul describes the significance of the prophet as second only to that of the apostle.[^cf38] My observation is that the prophetic role is easily misunderstood and under-appreciated.
+Interestingly, Paul describes the foundational significance of the prophet as second only to that of the apostle.[^cf38] My observation is that the prophetic role is easily misunderstood, reacted to, dismissed ad under-appreciated.
 This section examines how it fits with the *structural* perspective that we've been exploring.

 ### Heart of Messianic Community  ###